 Marriage and family therapy is one of the fastest growing mental health disciplines.

-Today, more than 50,000 MFTs treat individuals, couples and families nationwide.
-And Membership in the American Association for Marriage and Family Therapy (AAMFT) has grown from 237 members in 1960 to 9,000 in 1982 to more than 23,000 in 2000.
+More than 50,000 MFTs treat individuals, couples, and families nationwide.
+Membership in the American Association for Marriage and Family Therapy (AAMFT) has grown from 237 members in 1960 to 9,000 in 1982 to more than 25,000 in 2015.
 This growth is a result, in part, of renewed public awareness of the value of family life and concern about the increased stresses on families in a rapidly changing world.

 MFTs are needed